 We do not know the identity of the “naked wise men” whom Pyrrho met in India, or what they thought.
 There are reports of other meetings between Indian and Greek thinkers during Alexander's expedition, and these tend to emphasize the Indians' extraordinary impassivity and insensitivity to pain and hardship.
 It is not unlikely that Pyrrho, too, was impressed by traits of this kind.
 Though precedents for his ideal of ataraxia exist in earlier Greek philosophy as well, his reported ability to withstand surgery without flinching is exceptional in the Greek context (and quite distinct from anything in later Pyrrhonism); if we believe this story, it is tempting to explain it by way of some form of training from the Indians.
 Some scholars have sought to establish more detailed links between the thought of the Aristocles passage and various currents in ancient Indian philosophy; and Beckwith (2015) finds in Pyrrho an authentic representative of early Buddhism.
-But there is at least room for debate about how far these similarities really go; and in any case, it is not easy to imagine an interchange of any great philosophical subtlety occurring between the Indians and Pyrrho.
+But there is at least room for debate about how far these similarities really go.
+Some have also suggested that the linguistic barriers would have ruled out an interchange of any great philosophical subtlety between the Indians and Pyrrho.
 But this may be overly pessimistic; the expedition lasted a number of years, and some people manage to learn new languages remarkably quickly.

 Beyond these figures with attested connections to Pyrrho, it is plausible to suppose a certain influence on Pyrrho from Democritus.
 Pyrrho is reported to have had a special admiration for Democritus (Diogenes Laertius 9.67, citing Pyrrho’s associate Philo); Democritus is one of the few philosophers besides Pyrrho himself who seems to escape serious criticism in Timon’s Lampoons; and Anaxarchus belonged in the tradition of thinkers stemming from Democritus.
 The influence may have been mainly in the ethical area; Democritus, too, had an ethical ideal that is recognizably a forerunner to Pyrrho’s ataraxia.
 If one adopts the epistemological interpretation of Pyrrho’s philosophy, one may see an additional area of influence in Democritus’ sceptical pronouncements about the prospects for knowledge of the world around us.